Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Simulations

-\textbf{Discussion of the results.} The simulation results are quite surprising in several ways.
-There are two well-known and often discussed problems with the Bonferroni-adjustment in general: a loss of power \citep[e.g.][]{holm_simple_1979, olejnik_multiple_1997} and a rather conservative behaviour \citep[e.g.][]{westfall_p_1989, gordon_control_2007, chen_general_2017}.
+The simulation results are quite surprising in several ways.
+There are two well-known and often discussed problems with the Bonferroni adjustment in general: a loss of power \citep[e.g.][]{holm_simple_1979, olejnik_multiple_1997} and a rather conservative behaviour \citep[e.g.][]{westfall_p_1989, gordon_control_2007, chen_general_2017}.
 From the method's definition it is clear that the conservative behaviour occurs if a large number of hypotheses is simultaneously tested or the hypotheses are highly correlated.
 The situation that is described in other articles is vice-versa for MCTPs. \citet{hasler_multiple_2008} and many others \citep[e.g.][]{bretz_numerical_2001, hasler_multiple_2008, konietschke_are_2013, hasler_multiple_2014, umlauft_wild_2019, noguchi_nonparametric_2020, rubarth_estimation_2022} showed in simulation studies that MCTPs hold their level of significance quite satisfactorily.
 Furthermore, \cite{konietschke_are_2013} showed that the power of the global test decision of some mean-based MCTPs is comparable to the power of an ANOVA-F-test.
+In fact, this is exactly what we could observe in the simulation study of Section~\ref{ssec:largesim} with larger sample sizes and many hypotheses.
 From these observations one would assume that the MCTPs are the preferred method compared to Bonferroni-adjusted procedures.
-In our case, however, the simulation results are in favour of the Bonferroni-adjusted permutation approach.
-We point out that the good behaviour of the Bonferroni-adjustment can only be observed in combination with the permutation approach, the standard asymptotic version was often observed to be too conservative.
+However, the simulation results of Section~\ref{ssec:smallsim} with smaller sample sizes are in favour of the Bonferroni-adjusted permutation approach.
+We point out that the good behaviour of the Bonferroni adjustment can only be observed for small sample sizes in combination with the permutation approach, the standard asymptotic version was often observed to be too conservative.
+Moreover, it is important to note that the Bonferroni correction can not really be improved by a MCTP for large negative correlations between the test statistics.
+However, this situation mainly occurs for the non-inferiority tests with Tukey- and Grand-mean-type matrix in our simulations, cf. Section~\ref{ssec:Correlation} for details.
+For highly positive correlated tests it is well known that the Bonferroni correction performs too conservative, which is simply a consequence of the Bonferroni inequality.
+In our simulation settings we can observe the highest positive correlation in Dunnett-type tests with non-inferiority hypothesis (median correlation $0.524$ with bootstrap covariance estimator, cf. Section~\ref{ssec:Correlation}), but can not observe that the Bonferroni-correction Permutation approach behaves very conservative.
 It should also be emphasized that most MCTPs and corresponding simulations or analyses use means and not quantiles as an estimand.
 Furthermore, \citet{vanderweele_desirable_2019} stated that there are still many testing problems where the behaviour is not or only a little bit conservative and the tests are still rejecting even if they are less powerful than other tests that control the FWER.
-Moreover, the Bonferroni adjusted QANOVA permutation approach and the MCTPs are not directly comparable as they use other techniques to derive critical values.
+Moreover, the Bonferroni-adjusted QANOVA permutation approach and the MCTPs are not directly comparable as they use different techniques to derive critical values.
 In particular, the estimation of the covariance matrix is more crucial for the MCTPs than for the QANOVA as the latter may have a balancing effect through the studentized permutation approach.
 As the estimation of the underlying covariance structures is much more complex in the case of quantiles compared to classical mean-based approaches, this could be one reason for our results.
-In context of the simulation study of \citet{segbehoe_simultaneous_2022}, our simulation results lead to the conclusion, that MCTPs regarding quantiles do not perform well for more than three groups, especially less well than the Bonferroni-adjusted permutation test.
+In context of the simulation study of \citet{segbehoe_simultaneous_2022}, our simulation results lead to the conclusion, that MCTPs regarding quantiles do not perform well for smaller sample sizes and more than three groups, especially less well than the Bonferroni-adjusted permutation test.